image-gallery-deploy/image-gallery-app/LAB.md

 # Requirements
 App requirements: 7pts
-  - Create a directive to display a text only version of the image.
+  - Create a component to display a text only version of the image.
-  - Create a directive to display a thumbnail version of the image.
+  - Create a component to display a thumbnail version of the image.
-  - Create a directive to display a full size image with a title and description.
+  - Create a component to display a full size image with a title and description.
-  - Display the same directive using all three directives on a single page
+  - Display the same component using all three component on a single page

 Code style: 3pts
   - Passes linter